bradyfuhriman/MontyHall/README.md

 A common misconception is that since there are two unopened doors, one with a car and one without, you have a 50% chance of winning and it doesn't matter if you switch your choice.
-In reality, switching doubles your odds of winning.
+In reality, switching doubles your chances of winning.

 Program output: